wiltress/wiltress/README.md

 - 👋 Hi, I’m @wiltress
 - 👀 I’m interested in network and security
 - 🌱 I’m currently learning all where can speaking TIC
-- 💞️ I’m looking to collaborate on all persons
+- 💞️ I’m looking to collaborate with all persons
 - 📫 How to reach me wouapiwiltress@gmail.com

 <!---